syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### serviceAuthorizationToken `string`
 {:#members:serviceAuthorizationToken}

-Specifies the token for authorizing reporting service url to process the reports.
+Specifies the token for authorizing reporting service URL to process the reports.

 #### Default Value